s-golla/ml_classification_sgolla/README.md

 - **Features (X):** 13 clinical features including `age`, `sex`, `cp` (chest pain type), `trestbps` (resting blood pressure), `chol` (serum cholestoral), `thalach` (maximum heart rate achieved), etc.
 - **Target (y):** The `target` variable, indicating the presence of heart disease.
 It was converted from a multi-class variable (0-4) to a binary variable (0 = No Disease, 1 = Disease).

-## Installation
+## Setup and Execution

-To run this project locally, follow these steps:
+To run this project locally, please follow these steps:

 1.  **Clone the repository:**
     ```bash